patternfly/patternfly/src/pages/guidelines.md

 #### Nesting

-As a general rule avoid Sass nesting to increase specificity, if absolutely necessary, don't exceed a three layer depth.
+As a general rule avoid Sass nesting to increase specificity.
+If absolutely necessary, don't exceed a three layer depth.

 Limit nesting to the following use cases: